Read time 7 minutes

-Read and Manage: This permission allows the assigned user mailbox(es) to read as well as manage emails in the user mailbox on which the permission is assigned.
+- Read and Manage: This permission grants the assigned user mailbox(es) the ability to both read and manage emails within the user mailbox to which the permission has been granted.

-Assigning Permissions to Another User Mailboxes via Office 365 Admin Center
+Assigning Permissions to Another User Mailboxes via Microsoft 365 Admin Center

-- Log in to your Office 365 account and click Admin.
+- Log in to your Microsoft 365 account and click Admin.

 - Then, go to Users>Active Users.
 Double-click on any desired user and then under Mail Settings section, click Edit option against Mailbox permissions.